Our Mission Statement

 - Protected the Oregon Death With Dignity Act in court against two challenges, one from the National Right to Life Group and one from the U.S. Attorney General; protected the authorization of medical aid in dying in Montana against three legislative attempts to overturn the law; and have protected the law in Vermont against repeated legislative attempts to repeal or weaken the law.

-A short fact sheet, History of the End-of-Life Choice Movement, is available here.
+A short fact sheet, Our Accomplishments Improving Care and Expanding Options, is available here.
 While much has been accomplished, Compassion & Choices will continue our work until full end-of-life options are available to all Americans.

 Compassion & Choices receives stellar ratings from the nonprofit world’s major charity evaluators.
 The experts agree that we use your generous contributions effectively.
 Read more about our ratings.